 The First Amendment provides foundational rights in our democratic system.
 By safeguarding rights to speech and to petition the government, it ensures the right of all Americans to speak out and criticize the actions of the government and those who wield its power.
 Key to the First Amendment, the government cannot retaliate against someone for their speech.
 That means that government officials cannot take any actions that would chill speech—least of all by charging a person with a crime, having her jailed, and destroying her reputation.

-From the president to local police and prosecutors, Americans are becoming increasingly aware of the role courts play in holding officials accountable for illegal or unconstitutional actions.
+Americans are becoming increasingly aware of the role courts play in holding officials accountable for illegal or unconstitutional actions, from the president to local police and prosecutors.
 Unfortunately, in many circumstances, the courts have held that government officials are immune, but that is beginning to change.
-In November, the Institute for Justice will argue a case at the Supreme Court that seeks to hold government officials accountable for beating an innocent college student because they unreasonably misidentified him as a fugitive.
+In November 2020, the Institute for Justice argued a case at the Supreme Court that seeks to hold government officials accountable for beating an innocent college student because they unreasonably misidentified him as a fugitive.
 And a growing number of federal appeals courts have ruled that official immunity is not absolute: When officials flagrantly violate citizens’ rights, they can be held accountable in court.

 This case raises two claims under the First Amendment: (1) that individual government officials—the mayor, police chief, and special detective—violated Sylvia’s rights; and (2) that, through policy or custom, the City of Castle Hills violated Sylvia’s rights as well.